3x1t1um/Dobble_Generator/README.md

 (5 * 6) / 2 = 15
 ```

-the number 11 is not in the list.
+The number 11 is not in the list.
 This is why if you enter 11 as input, the operations will be done on the number 10.
-The selected number will always be below the entered number if it is not in the list
+The selected number will always be below the entered number if it is not in the list.

 ## Examples